lrisberg/ColoradoMycoLeague/About/Disclaimer.md

 If a representative of The Colorado Myco League provides natural medicine to a person over the age of 21, they must provide it without compensation.

-It is entirely up to the discretion of the individual representing The Colorado Myco League when and how much natural medicine to provide to any individual over the age of 21 for personal use.
+It is entirely up to the discretion of the representative of The Colorado Myco League when and how much natural medicine to provide to any individual over the age of 21 for personal use.

 Representatives of The Colorado Myco League do their best to educate and be generous towards all members of the community, more so to those that have made a donation or showed a need for charitable help.